rpicard/explore-flask/12-handling_users.md

 ## Forgot your password

-You'll generally want to implement a "Forgot your password" feature that lets a user who forgot their password recover their account.
-This area is ripe for vulnerabilities because the whole point is to let an unauthenticated user take over an account; we just want that user to be the person who is supposed to own the account.
+You'll generally want to implement a "Forgot your password" feature that lets a user who recover their account by email.
+This area has a plethora of potential vulnerabilities because the whole point is to let an unauthenticated user take over an account.
 We'll implement our password reset using some of the same techniques as our email confirmation.
-We'll need a form to request a reset for a given account based on that account's email or username and a form to choose a new password once we've confirmed that the unauthenticated user is the right person.
+We'll need a form to request a reset for a given account based on that account's email and a form to choose a new password once we've confirmed that the unauthenticated user has access to the account email address.
 This assumes that our user model has an email and a password, where the password is a hybrid property as we previously created.

+{ WARNING: Don't send password reset links to an unconfirmed email address!
+You want to be sure that you are sending this link to the right person. }

 We're going to need two forms.
-One is to request a reset link and the other is to perform the reset.
+One is to request a reset link be sent to a certain email and the other is to change the password.

 myapp/forms.py
 ```